siponentheparas/fivem_ts_angular_template/README.md

 Create a resource folder in your server's resources folder, `myresource/` for example.\
 Copy the `dist/` folder and `fxmanifest.lua` file to your `myresource/` folder and start your resource.

+Or you can put the whole project into your resources folder and you only need to run `pnpm build`.

 ## Support
 I don't provide support regarding this template or teach you how to use typescript/angular, the internet is full of tutorials and courses for ts/angular.